A summary of my firts 2 years at EE

 Based on the context provided above, my team's responsibility was to seamlessly integrate the main EE mobile products and use cases into the EE app shop.

+The first flows introduced into the app shop enabled existing customers to explore additional plans or look for devices and SIM plans suitable for upgrading their current plans.
+Upon entering the shop, customers were presented with a curated selection in both a device gallery and a SIM-only gallery.
+This streamlined the process, enabling them to add products to their basket and effortlessly proceed to checkout.
 Moreover, a significant feature was the app's capability to proactively notify customers about their eligibility for upgrades.
 This ensured that customers were informed at the optimal time to explore and choose a new plan as their current contract drew to a close, further enriching the customer experience within the EE app.

 One of the few challenges was working without clear business rules and briefs, stemming from the assumption that everything had been defined long ago when these journeys were first implemented on the web.
 The issue here was that, at the time those web journeys were built, there was a different team structure.
 You might have had one web squad responsible for only some parts of what you needed, while another squad managed other segments.